 Although the final version of Windows 10 has been released for a long time, it still has many bugs reported by users.
 Therefore, it is essential to create system image with Windows 10 backup utility, so you can restore system from backup in the event of hard drive failure or any other unexpected error.

 Method 1.
 Restore Windows 10/11 system image to new hard drive with Backup and Restore (Windows 7)

-Now, let's start to restore Windows image backup from external hard drive to new hard drive or SSD.
-You should prepare one external hard drive or USB flash drive to save the backup image.
+Now, let's start to restore Windows image backup from external hard drive or USB drive to new hard drive.
+You should prepare one external hard drive (HDD or SSD) or USB flash drive to save the backup image.
 And one CD/DVD is required to create the system repair disc.

 Step 1.
 Go to Control Panel, click System and Security and Backup and Restore (Windows 7) in order.

 Step 2.
 Click Create a system image in the left pane.

 Note: There’s one option named “Set up backup” at the right side.
 You can also click it to backup files and include system image backup during the process.
 On this occasion, you can add backup files, system and other partitions by checking it in the last window.

 Step 3.
 Choose the destination drive (external hard drive or USB flash drive) to save your backup.

 Step 4.
 The drives that are required for Windows to run will be included by default and click Next to continue.

 Step 5.
 Confirm the settings and click Start backup.

-When the backup is done, you'll be asked if you want to create a system repair disc (CD/DVD) to access the recovery options when your computer is unable to boot, click Yes to execute.
+When the backup is done, you'll be asked if you want to create a system repair disc (CD/DVD).
+It helps to access the recovery options when your computer is unable to boot, please click Yes to execute.
 If you do not have the CD-ROM device, you can choose to create Windows 10 recovery disk with your USB flash drive instead.